nguyenhoangminh1106/nguyenhoangminh1106/README.md

 -->

 ABOUT ME ✌️
-Curious builder and problem solver who enjoys turning messy problems into clean solutions.
-With a background in AI and software engineering, I’m comfortable troubleshooting, communicating clearly, and working across disciplines.
-I enjoy building scalable products, learning fast, and adapting to new challenges—especially in startup environments.
-Passionate about technology, entrepreneurship, and collaborating with interesting people to create things that actually matter.
+Passionate problem solver with experience building real products in startup environments.
+Strong at troubleshooting, clear communication, and owning work end to end.
+Background across full-stack development, cloud, and AI-powered systems, working closely with founders to ship features into production.
+Curious, adaptable, and driven by startups, entrepreneurship, and turning ideas into impact.
 Let's connect!

 🌱 I’m currently learning DevOps, Cloud, Cyber Security, and much more ...
 👯 I'm always eager to learn new skills, collaborate with others, and take on new challenges.